Halfway to Paradise: Billy Fury version

-Fury's single was a big production for both Fury and Decca and involved a whole orchestra, directed by Ivor Raymonde.
+Fury's single was a big production for both Fury and Decca and involved a whole orchestra, conducted by Ivor Raymonde.
 Its success made Fury known for his big ballad numbers, although he began in rock and roll and was always thought of more as a rock musician.
 The song also marked the beginning of Fury's burst at the top of the charts that would only begin to slow down on the arrival of fellow Liverpudlian act, the Beatles.